 The line y = 4 intersects the graph y = x2 when x = ± 2.

-So the limits of integration are from -2 to 2.
-The area of R is .
+So the limits of integration are from -2 to 2, and the area of R is .
 There's another option that's even easier.
 Since the region R consists of two identical pieces, we can integrate from 0 to 2 and multiply the result by 2.
-The area of R is .
+Another expression for the area of R is .
 This area is simple to integrate, but we won't do it here.

 (b) If we slice horizontally, then y is the variable of integration.
 The variable y tells us the "height" of the slice above the x-axis.